Rencikas/oop_tuv_project/README.md

-# oop_tuv_project
+# CarInspec
-OOP TUV inspired vehicle technical inspection dashboard project
+CarInspec - Tool for accessing, comparing, and managing car specifications and technical information.